11ty/11ty-website/docs/plugins.md

 ---
 # Plugins

+{% addedin "0.2.13" %}

-_(New in Eleventy `v0.2.13`)_ Plugins are custom code that Eleventy can import into a project from an external repository.
+Plugins are custom code that Eleventy can import into a project from an external repository.

 ## List of Official Plugins